zhanghongce/VMCAI-2020-AE/README.md

 could differ in the following ways:

-  1. As the virtual machine is equipped with a smaller RAM size (8GB), some experiments (for comparison purpose) may hit memory limit first and terminate due to out-of-memory rather than time-out.
+  1. As the virtual machine is equipped with a smaller RAM size (8GB), some experiments, which are for comparison purpose, may hit memory limit first and terminate due to out-of-memory rather than time-out.

-  2. For faster evaluation, we set a smaller time-out limit (2 hours per run) We originally use 10 hours as the time-out limit.
+  2. For faster evaluation, we set a smaller time-out limit (2 hours per run) We originally use 10 hours.

   3. We shipped our artifact with a pre-compiled version of Z3 (release version 4.8.5), which seems to differ from the latest Github version (Hash: 224cc8f) in the invariants it generates.
-This could affect the number of CEGAR needed for method `PdrChc`.
+This causes the numbers of CEGAR iteration for method `PdrChc` differs from those reported in the paper.

-  4. Due to license issue, function equivalence checking part of Gaussin-blur accelerator that uses Cadence JasperGold could not be packaged into this artifact.
-We save the invariant synthesis problems in each CEGAR iteration which are used to reproduce the results in invariant synthesis.
-We skip the equivalence checking part of this benchmark.
+  4. Due to license issue, the instruction-level functional equivalence checking part of Gaussin-blur accelerator that uses Cadence JasperGold could not be packaged into this artifact.
+     Instead, we save the invariant synthesis problems in each CEGAR iteration and only reproduce the invariant synthesis results for Gaussin-blur accelerator.

 The above changes shall not affact the overall claim that Grain with its SyGuS-based method complements existing PDR-based and SyGuS-based method for environment invariant synthesis problem in modular